openimis/openimis_docs/user_manual/register/health_facility.rst

         `Selected record (blue), hovered records (yellow) - Result Panel`

-    A maximum of 15 records are displayed at one time, further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:numref:`mat_record_per_page`)
+    A maximum of 10 records are displayed at one time( can be changed :numref:`mat_page_browser`), further records can be viewed by navigating through the pages using the page selector at the bottom of the result Panel (:numref:`mat_record_per_page`)

  #. **Button Panel**

-    With exception of the ``Cancel`` button, which re-directs to the :ref:`Home Page <home_page>`, and the ``Add`` button which re-directs to the health facility page, the button panel (the buttons ``Edit`` and ``Delete)`` is used in conjunction with the current selected record (highlighted with blue).
+    With exception of the ``Cancel`` button, which re-directs to the :ref:`Home Page <home_page>`, and the ``Add`` button which re-directs to the health facility page, the button panel (the buttons ``Edit`` and ``Delete``) is used in conjunction with the current selected record (highlighted with blue).
 The user should select first a record by clicking on any position of the record except the leftmost hyperlink, and then click on the button.

  #. **Information Panel**